swannodette/baduk/_posts/2015-12-30-hello-world.markdown

 ## Internet

-While playing and studying by yourself is an important part of your growth as a Go player, it's tough to stay enthuasiastic without feeling like you're a part of a larger community.
+While playing and studying by yourself is an important part of your growth as a Go player, it's tough to stay enthuasiastic when you don't feel like you're a part of a larger community.
 For a time it may have seemed the English speaking online Go community was waning - many popular English Go blogs are now inactive or unavailable.
-But in reality, I believe the community has shifted towards more modern community building tools better suited to the game, namely, high quality video commentary.
+But in reality, I believe the community just shifted towards more modern forms of community building better suited to drawing people into the game, namely, high quality video commentary.

 Game commentary is deeply important activity in the Go world, but prior to the last few years you would either have to read a book or